mattashiho233/AoT-PsyPhyBENCH/README.md

 It supports local **vLLM** inference, **OpenAI** API models, and **Google Gemini** models (via an OpenAI-compatible endpoint).

 ## What is the Arrow-of-Time (AoT) task?
-The Arrow-of-Time (AoT) task requires a vision-language model (VLM) to determine the playback direction of a video clip (a binary classification problem).
-There is a substantial performance gap between humans and VLMs: even the latest proprietary VLM achieves only around 60% accuracy, whereas humans reach 90.1% on our benchmark.
+The task requires a vision-language model (VLM) to determine whether a video clip is playing **forward** or **backward**.
+Despite its seemingly simple formulation, there is a substantial performance gap between humans and VLMs: even the latest proprietary VLM achieves only around 60% accuracy, whereas humans reach 90.1% on our benchmark.

 ![aot](overview.jpg)

 ## 🧪 Benchmark curation